TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Experiments with Baseline Models

-The baseline model is a multi-branch convolutional architecture designed to handle heterogeneous spatio-temporal inputs and outputs with varying dimensionalities (see Figure~\ref{fig:cnn-wip}).
-Each input modality is processed by a dedicated encoder \cite{seo2023multimodal}, and each target variable is generated by a corresponding decoder, all connected through a shared latent representation.
+The nature of diagnostics poses significant architectural challenges, motivating the development of a dedicated baseline.
+Our baseline is a multi-branch convolutional architecture in which each input modality is processed by a dedicated encoder \citep{seo2023multimodal} and each target variable is generated by a corresponding decoder, all connected through a shared latent representation, allowing the model to handle inputs and outputs of varying dimensionality and temporal resolution (see Figure~\ref{fig:cnn-wip}).